Croydon Park - Enfield

 Croydon Park - Enfield displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Croydon Park - Enfield dwelling structure, as per the latest Census, consisted of 46.5% houses and 53.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
+This compares to Sydney metro's 33.5% houses and 66.5% other dwellings.
 Home ownership in Croydon Park - Enfield was at 35.1%, with the rest being mortgaged (32.3%) or rented (32.6%).
-The median monthly mortgage repayment was $2,500, higher than Sydney metro's $2,436.
-Median weekly rent was $430, compared to Sydney metro's $465.
+The median monthly mortgage repayment was $2,500, higher than Sydney metro's average of $2,436.
+The median weekly rent was $430, compared to Sydney metro's $465.
 Nationally, Croydon Park - Enfield's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing